 We’ve also managed to take care of a few of the niggling boat-related stuff we put off.
 New anchor light, replace impellers, rebuild Racor primary fuel filters, seal the shower sump box, update charts, etc. Which actually makes us feel a bit accomplished overall.
 Oh, and that silly washing machine thing.

 That’s right, crab traps.
-(Why there’s a lobster on the crab trap display is a mystery.)
-Doug spent countless hours in The Home Depots throughout Arizona and never once saw a crab trap so this was a tad startling.
+(Why there’s a lobster on the crab trap display remains a mystery.)
+Doug spent countless hours in dozens of Home Depots throughout Arizona and never once saw a crab trap, so this was a tad startling.

 (Note the flaccid Mississippi State flag, which is just about right.)

 BellaBlue (Rex, Donna, and Gracie) arrived and invited us over.
 We meet a super couple—Dean and Julie—who are about to start the Loop from Islamorada.
 Our old buddies Ron and Debbie (BucketList) stopped by.

 BandWagonIII and WineSpeed pulled in around the corner.
 Our sister Selene—ChangeofPace—is at a marina across the road, so we met up with Jeff and Terri a couple of times.

 This list doesn’t even include all the wonderful folks who’ve been here with us all along, like PrimeMeridian, ShellBelle, Hotai, and a bunch of others.

 While Lewis and Terri were here we found the post-Irma remains of a small marina.

 Hey, why don’t we buy it for cheap and fix it up?
 Surely they can’t be asking much.
 Oh well, the dude never returned Lew’s call, so screw them.
 (Plus we later found the listing for $3.7 million, which was roughly $3.6 million more than we budgeted.)

 Did we ever mention the sea grass plague at Faro Blanco?
 The grass blows in.
 The grass blows out.
 Mostly the grass just blows.